ixcoinn/ixcoin/README.md

 # IXCoin (IXC)

-**A Bitcoin-fork blockchain with an integrated AI Life Layer — a decentralized digital civilization where AI instances live and die on-chain.**
+**blockchain with an integrated AI Life Layer — a decentralized digital civilization where AI instances live and die on-chain.**

 ---